 What Is a Restrictive Covenant in Business Law?

 By definition, a covenant is a promise included in a contract or agreement, and the definition of a restrictive covenant agreement legally implies a party's consent to be restricted by that contract.
-The term "covenant" means "come together" in Latin and it conveys a willingness to do just that, but restrictive covenants have come under fire in some states because of their potential for restraint of trade.
+The term "covenant" means "come together" in Latin and it conveys a willingness to do just that.
+A restrictive covenant is an agreement that restricts or prevents one of the parties from doing something or holding some type of property.

 Restrictive covenants are not considered illegal, but restrictions that are particularly exacting have been found to limit the ability of an individual to do business.
 In these cases, some courts have found a specific restrictive covenant agreement not to be valid.
 That is, the court in question would not hear the case.